Emergency Eye Care Services Near You in Bridgeland

 In addition, a chronic facial condition called rosacea may be the root of your stye problem.
 Visit your eye doctor or dermatologist to diagnose rosacea and prescribe the best medical treatment.

 Signs that You Need Emergency Eye Care

-Extreme symptoms of inflammation and pain are typical reasons that patients call our Calgary, eye doctor for urgent care.
+Extreme symptoms of inflammation and pain are typical reasons that patients call our Bridgeland, eye doctor for urgent care.
 However, even if you experience only mild irritation and swelling of your eyelid, you need to consult with an eye doctor if it doesn’t go away within a few weeks.

 We advise you to seek medical advice for the following:

 - Eyelid swelling that interferes with your vision